-Upon completion of the offering, we expect to issue an aggregate of restricted shares of our common stock at no cost to substantially all of our employees.
+Upon completion of the offering, we expect to issue an aggregate of approximately 265,000 restricted shares of our common stock as a bonus to substantially all of our employees.
 See "Management-Equity Incentive Plan."
 These issuances will result in further dilution to new investors.
 To the extent that we grant additional stock awards in the future, there may be further dilution to new investors.